13 MIN READ

 It's vital that you set time aside to rest and relax when people are relying on you.
-Get regular exercise, visit with friends, or take up a hobby.
+Get regular exercise, call friends, or take up a hobby.
 Taking time for yourself will help you to manage stress, and ensure that you have the physical and mental energy to be at your best.

 5. Ask for Support

 Because of the high number of caregivers in the workforce, there's a good chance that someone you know is in a similar situation.
 Don't be afraid to ask for help!
-The two of you could work together to make sure that your responsibilities are met while you're away.

 Emergencies happen, and your colleagues will be the ones to step in and pick up the slack when you need to be away.
-Whenever you're able, put some goodwill in the bank by helping them with their own work and responsibilities.
+Whenever you're able, put some goodwill "in the bank" by helping them with their own work and responsibilities.
 Reciprocating kindness feels good, and will strengthen your work relationships.

 Supporting Caregiving Team Members

 If you're in a leadership role, there is a lot you can do to support working parents and other caregivers on your team.
 One of the best ways to help is to be flexible.
 Whenever possible, allow team members to work from home or work flexible hours.
-Make sure that they are cross-trained in one anothers' roles, so that responsibilities can still be met if someone needs to take time off unexpectedly.
+Make sure that they are cross-trained in one another's roles, so that responsibilities can still be met if someone needs to take time off unexpectedly.

 It's also important to address any stereotypes that you or other leaders might have about caregiving.
 For example, one common stereotype is that caregiving responsibilities will interfere with a person's ability to succeed in a fast-paced or competitive environment.
-Such cliches can be untrue: recent research by the Federal Reserve Bank, for example, has shown that, over the course of a 30-year career, mothers were actually more productive than women without children.
+Such cliches can be untrue: research by the Federal Reserve Bank, for example, has shown that, over the course of a 30-year career, mothers were actually more productive than women without children.

 So, a good way to help the caregivers on your team to be their best at work is to ask for their input.
 Be honest about any assumptions you might have about caregiving.
 Put yourself in caregivers' shoes, and give them the chance to achieve their goals.
 Have a look at our tool designed for managers of caregivers for more tips.